Parenting Orders: Time With Children vs Parental Responsibility. What is the difference?

 This article was written by Philip Todorovski, Solicitor, Redmond Hale Simpson.

-Choosing an executor for your Will – what do I need to consider?
+Choosing an executor for my Will – what do I need to consider?

 Appointing an executor is an important decision when making your will.
 You should think carefully about the duties of an executor and the people in your life who you trust to fulfil your wishes before you name an executor in your will.